TanmayAdithya/CrewUp/README.md

 # CrewUp

-CrewUp is a project management tool that helps teams collaborate effectively by providing detailed documentation, setting objectives, assigning tasks, and tracking progress.
+CrewUp is a web application designed to assist students in generating comprehensive documentation and status reports for their projects.
+It provides a user-friendly interface that streamlines the process of creating and managing project-related documentation, allowing students to focus more on their work and less on administrative tasks.

 ## Features